GoogleChrome/web.dev/src/site/content/en/blog/multi-screen-window-placement/index.md

 [capabilities project](https://web.dev/fugu-status/) and is currently in development.
 This post will be updated as the implementation progresses. {% endAside %}

-## What is the Multi-Screen Window Placement API? {: #what }

-The Multi-Screen Window Placement API is a new web platform API that allows you to enumerate the displays connected to your machine and to place windows on specific screens.
+The Multi-Screen Window Placement API allows you to enumerate the displays connected to your machine and to place windows on specific screens.

-### Suggested use cases for the Multi-Screen Window Placement API {: #use-cases }
+### Suggested use cases {: #use-cases }

 Examples of sites that may use this API include:

 - Multi-window graphics editors à la [Gimp](https://www.gimp.org/release-notes/gimp-2.8.html#single-window-mode) can place various editing tools in accurately positioned windows.
-- Virtual trading desks can show market trends in multiple windows that all can also be viewed in fullscreen mode.
+- Virtual trading desks can show market trends in multiple windows any of which can be viewed in fullscreen mode.
 - Slideshow apps can show speaker notes on the internal primary screen and the presentation on an external projector.